 Official Purpose: Informal dining service

 As they are named, dip bowls are meant to serve dips.
-Dip bowls, just as they are named, are used to serve different types of sauces you can dip your snacks in.
-You can put the following contents in the dip bowls if preferred:
+A dip bowl, just as it is named, is used to serve different types of sauces you can dip your snacks in.
+You can put the following contents in the serving dish if preferred:

-Handy in structure, dip bowls usually have this curved design that makes them convenient to hold and carry.
+Handy in structure, these vessels usually have this curved design that makes them convenient to hold and carry.
 Besides that, the curve is also aesthetically pleasing and would be a wonderful addition to your meal presentation.

 Mixing Bowls